top of page

 Footwear: Choose Wisely

-Your choice of footwear can make a significant difference in your hiking experience.
+Your choice of footwear can significantly affect your hiking experience.
 Here are some options to consider:

-Trail Runners: If you prefer a lighter option, trail running shoes can be suitable for well-maintained trails.
+• Trail Runners: If you prefer a lighter option, trail running shoes can work well on well-maintained trails.

-Sandals: For easy hikes in warm weather, a sturdy pair of sandals can be comfortable, but ensure they have good grip and support.
+• Sandals: For easy hikes in warm weather, a sturdy pair of sandals can be comfortable, but ensure they have a good grip and support.

 Navigation Tools: Stay on Track